 Square Rubble Uncoursed

-A good appearance can be achieved by using a (riser) large stone, (leveler) thinner stone, and ( sneck) small stones in a pattern having their depth of 3:2:1 respectively.
+A good appearance can be achieved by using a (riser) large stone, (leveler) thinner stone, and ( sneck) small stones in a pattern having a depth of 3:2:1 respectively.

 R= Riser : 3